 5. Organize Your Digital Assets.
-The average person has well over 20 digital accounts with e-mail, social media, photo sharing and file storage accounts.
-At minimum, write down your passwords to these accounts so someone could find them in an emergency.
-Also consider using the website LastPass or a similar service to store and organize your passwords.
+The average person has well over 20 digital accounts with e-mail, social media, photo sharing, and file storage accounts.
+At a minimum, write down your passwords to these accounts so someone could find them in an emergency.
+Also, consider using the website LastPass or a similar service to store and organize your passwords.

 Contact the Ritchie Law Office, Ltd. at (309) 662-7000 to schedule a Ritchie Legacy Planning Session – your first step in getting your estate plan done.

 This article is a service of Attorney Chad A. Ritchie and the Ritchie Law Office, Ltd.